contentauth/c2pa-python/tests/perf/README.md

 How to read it: wide frames are the biggest sources of throwaway allocations.
 The view may be sparse or empty for a scenario that does little churn, which is itself a valid result.
 See [Temporary allocations](#temporary-allocations).

+The temporary view is the heaviest to render: memray holds every allocation and free to decide which are short-lived.
+On a very large capture (a long run, a high `MEMRAY_ITERATIONS`, or a churn-heavy scenario) the render can run out of memory and fail.
+The run does not abort in that case; it records what failed and keeps going.
+See [Troubleshooting](#troubleshooting).

 ## Running without Docker (if memray is supported and installed locally)

 ```bash